 Babies should be put to sleep on their backs until they’re 12 months—this position is associated with a reduced risk of sudden infant death syndrome (SIDS).
 They should sleep on firm, flat surfaces (whether they’re in a crib or bassinet), their room should be kept cooler than warmer (overheating is risk factor for SIDS) and cribs should be away from curtains, blind cords, lamps and electrical plugs (so little hands don’t grab them).
 Smokers should never be near babies or wherever babies sleep—exposure to smoke is one of the greatest risk factors for SIDS.

-In the first few weeks, you can start developing a bedtime routine and a briefer nap routine.
-Over time the routine will help cue to your baby that sleepy time is approaching.
-A bedtime routine should be predictable (the same every night) and calming.
-A routine may include having a bath, a massage, putting on pajamas, feeding and singing a song.
+Within the first few weeks, parents can start a bedtime routine (and even a routine for naps).
+Routines should be calming and pre- dictable—start at the same time every night with a bath, massage, pajamas, feeding and singing a song.
+(Or whatever works best for your baby.)
 A nap routine may consist of a feed, diaper change and song.